Per Albin Hansson: Private life

 Per Albin Hansson was married to Elisabeth Fryckberg between 1918–1926.
 Before marrying her, he lived with Sigrid Vestdahl and fathered one child by her in 1908.
 He continued his relationship with Vestdahl after his marriage to Fryckberg.
 He lived with and supported both families financially.
 This was most likely known to the press, but little was written about it.
 It appears both women were aware of the situation.

 In popular culture

 In the Swedish television movie Four Days that shook Sweden – The Midsummer Crisis 1941 from 1988, he is played by Swedish character actor Ernst-Hugo Järegård.

-In the World War II Grand Strategy game Hearts of Iron IV made by Paradox Interactive, he appears as Sweden's leader.
+According to Daunfeldt, in Social democratic historiography, Hansson is portrayed as the father of modern Sweden.